Best DX Radio For AM DXing – Long Range Listening

 Other features include memory presets, clock, sleep timer, headphone jack, line in-out, and adjustable display light.

 Let me expand on the display light… This is a nice touch and something I’ve not seen in other similar class radios.
 There are several brightness settings for the green hue LED back-light display.
-The dim setting is perfect for lights-out listening and won’t affect your eye’s night vision.
+The dim setting is perfect for lights-out listening.

 There’s an old saying that ‘you get what you pay for’.
 While this radio is not cheap, I am very satisfied with the new CCRadio-2E.
 I still believe it’s the best dx radio for AM on the market today for long range listening.

 I live in a rural region far away from AM broadcast stations.
 This radio will impressively pull in some of them which are very far away.
-Even during the daytime.
+Although it really opens up nicely during the evening / nighttime.

-AM radio band broadcasts often consisting of talk radio shows, news, and sometimes sports broadcasts.
+AM radio band broadcasts often consist of talk radio shows, news, and sometimes sports broadcasts.
+I like the preparedness aspect of the AM radio band for emergency news and information.

-I do enjoy listening to AM radio – there are a few talk shows that interest me… Even though I can listen to most any of these on the internet, I enjoy the good old fashioned ‘airwaves’ too. <grin>
+I do enjoy listening to AM radio when the opportunity presents itself.
+There are a few talk shows that interest me.
+Even though I can listen to most any of these on the internet, I enjoy the good old fashioned ‘airwaves’ too. <grin>

 Since AM radio is local, especially during the day (when reception is mostly limited to 100 miles or less), you will have a good resource for news reporting of any event which may be unfolding.